JudahGabriel/RavenDB.AspNet.Identity/README.md

 # RavenDB.AspNet.Identity #
 An ASP.NET Identity provider for RavenDB.
-Thanks to http://www.ilmservice.com/ wich create the first Version of RavenDB.AspNet.Identity.
+Thanks to 'ilmservice' wich create the first Version of RavenDB.AspNet.Identity.

 ## Alpha Version ##
 Beware it is the first apha realese.
 I need more time for mor UnitTest.